hugobrancowb/bolsa_familia_data/README.md

 ```bash
 node bolsafamilia.js
 ```
-This script saves 15 entries in each `.json` file into `data/raw/` folder.
+This script saves multiple 50 entries `.json` files into `data/raw/` folder accordingly to its year.

 ### Merge the data
 ```bash